‘The Bachelorette’ 2019 Spoilers: Reality Steve Teases New Tidbits About Hannah Brown’s Season

-The premiere of Hannah Brown’s Bachelorette journey airs on ABC in just a few days and filming is nearing its conclusion.
-The final rose ceremony is slated to happen soon and spoiler king Reality Steve is sharing updates on the latest he has managed to gather.
+The premiere of Hannah Brown’s Bachelorette journey airs on ABC in just a few days, and filming is nearing its conclusion.
+The final rose ceremony is slated to happen soon, and spoiler king Reality Steve is sharing updates on the latest information he has managed to gather.

-As The Inquisitr previously detailed, Bachelorette spoilers from Reality Steve have noted that suitor Luke Parker definitely made it to Hannah’s overnight fantasy suite dates.
+As The Inquisitr previously detailed, Bachelorette spoilers from Reality Steve have claimed that suitor Luke Parker had made it to Hannah’s overnight fantasy suite dates.
 Interestingly, the other two men who got that far have not been definitively pinpointed yet.

 Now, Reality Steve explains the unusual step production may have taken to keep these details under wraps.